 Dual credit courses: In some high schools, students may enroll in select courses and earn high school and university credit concurrently.
-For information, students may contact the high school counselor or HLGU's Director of Concurrent Programs.
+For information, students may contact the high school counselor or HLGU's Director of Concurrent Programs, dualcredit@hlg.edu.

 Early enrollment (E2): Exceptional high school students may enroll in university-credit courses on the HLGU campus.
 Some courses may also satisfy high school requirements.
 By special arrangement with their high schools, students are permitted to attend HLGU's courses during the school day.
-For information, students may contact the high school counselor or HLGU's Director of Concurrent Programs.
+For information, students may contact the high school counselor or HLGU's Director of Concurrent Programs, dualcredit@hlg.edu.